Please hold, your call is important to us. If you had to put me on hold then why did you even give your number in the “Contact Us” section?

 When a consumer’s query is resolved through a pre-defined template, it also eliminates the need for a live agent, which means he can be assigned to resolve a high-priority ticket.
 This way, both the live agent and the pre-defined templates (which are easy-to-customize BTW), are delighting your consumers, a win-win for both.
 Let’s check out the graph which easily illustrates the importance of both chat and call.

-PEW research center found that millennials are more into chat while consumers above 50 find call feature helpful.
+PEW research centre found that millennials are more into chat while consumers above 50 find call feature helpful.

 So should we kiss call feature goodbye?